kasangi/vsts-docs/docs/user-guide/what-happened-vsts.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 On September 10, 2018, Microsoft renamed Visual Studio Team Services (VSTS) to Azure DevOps Services.
-For more information about this change, see [this blog post](https://aka.ms/azurevsts).
+For more information about this change, see [Introducing Azure DevOps](https://aka.ms/azurevsts).

 VSTS features are now separate services: